What is a Loft Apartment in NYC?

 Living in a small apartment may make you crave space sometimes.

-This can be especially beneficial if you end you or one of of your loved ones end up in a heated argument.
+This can be especially beneficial if you or one of your loved ones end up in a heated argument.

-Lofts are best for one or a few people, as well as budding artists and creative types.
+Lofts are best for one or a few people, budding artists, and creative types.

 Frequently Asked Questions